Q: Is there a cost for using The Center for Professional Development and Career Readiness?

 A: Services are available free to all students and alumni.
 Students should begin utilizing the services and participate in all career events and workshops starting their first year in college.

-Q: Is Career Services available to center and distance students?
+Q: Is the Center for Professional Development and Career Readiness available to center and distance students?

 A: YES!
 All services on the main campus are also easily accessible on our website.
 Center students have 24/7 access to resources on writing a résumé, cover letter, receiving online résumé feedback, job interview preparation, and practice interviews through our Optimal Résumé system.
 There are also more than 20 quick and informative job search videos online.
 In addition, job postings are listed here for student employment, summer paid internships and professional jobs, including free access to GoingGlobal, a worldwide database of over 16 million internships and jobs posted daily.
 For personalized assistance, you can call us at (505) 454-3048 to schedule a phone or ZOOM video conferencing session.

 Q: I’m only a freshman.
 Should I be thinking about a career already?

 A: YES!
 It is important for a first-year student to start exploring career options related to majors they are thinking about.
 A freshman should also start writing a résumé and applying for summer paid internships.
 Stop by The Center for Professional Development and Career Readiness to speak with a professional staff member or a career peer advisor.

 Q: Can alumni and recent graduates use the Center for Professional Development and Career Readiness?

 A: YES!
 Alumni and recent graduates can continue to use our services following graduation free of charge.
 Services are available by visiting our office, scheduling a phone or Zoom video conferencing appointment or by utilizing our extensive online resources.